Yellow Leaves on Impatiens – How to Fix

 • Copper Fungicide effective in the control and prevention of a wide range of plant diseases.
 Listed common garden diseases include blight, black spot, powdery mildew peach leaf curl and more.

 Impatiens are plants that grow and develop much better in the shade.
-Make sure they receive sunlight but not direct sunlight or their leaves may wilt.
+Ensure they receive sunlight, not direct sunlight, or their leaves may wilt.

-If you want to put Impatiens in a place where there is a lot of sun, the best thing to do is to expose it gradually to the sun, increasing its sun exposure day by day.
+If you want to put Impatiens in place with a lot of sun, the best thing to do is to expose it gradually to the sun, increasing its sun exposure daily.
+Otherwise, too much light can cause the yellowing of impatiens leaves to appear suddenly.

 impatiens yellow leaves potted